 Research & Creative Work

-Five students have been selected to receive stipends to spend the summer on campus conducting research or artistic activity under the mentorship of a faculty member.
+Five students have been selected to receive 2018 Eckley fellowships, supporting an opportunity to work on campus over the summer as scholars and artists under the supervision of a faculty mentor.